neurosimata/seizy_ml/README.md

 ```
 python cli.py setpath 'path'
 ```
-- This is the parent path where the directory ('data_dir') with h5 data resides [configuration settings](/docs/configuration.md).
+- This is the parent path where the child folder with h5 data resides and where all subsequent folders will be created.
+Check [configuration settings](/docs/configuration.md) for more information.
-- All subsequent folders and model predictions will reside here.
+- The h5 data should be added in a child folder called `data`.

 3) **Run file check.**
 ```